-'Meanwhile in Whakatane': Man casually rides horse around town in Kopeopeo
+'Meanwhile in Whakatāne': Man casually rides horse around town in Kopeopeo

 Jackie de Vetten, who uploaded the video, told the Herald it was the first time she saw the man riding his horse around the town.

-"My very first thoughts were 'my gosh, I hope that hose is well behaved.
+"My very first thoughts were 'my gosh, I hope that horse is well behaved.
 I was thinking of the elderly and kids," she said.

 However, she said there was no cause for concern.